Argel-Tal/PBI-Jira/README.md

 - Waiting Tickets	number of items set as "waiting" (scheduled for development in the future) or awaiting business input
 - Active Tickets	number of tickets that don't fall into one of the other categories.

-This should capture all the stuff that is currently open and being worked on
+This should capture all the stuff that is currently open and being worked on.